-Choreography 11 provides students with opportunities to create dance choreography for a variety of informal and formal settings and for a variety of purposes.
+Choreography 11 provides students with opportunities to create dance choreography for a variety of informal and formal settings.
 Students learn to explore, create, refine, and produce dance using the elements of movement to serve artistic intentions.
 By working through the creative process, students develop an understanding of these elements and how they combine to form the final product, a choreographed piece.